Spyro: A Hero's Tail: Reception

 Spyro: A Hero's Tail received generally mixed reviews from professional critics, who deemed it vastly superior to Enter the Dragonfly.
 A common criticism, even among those that found Spyro: A Hero's Tail decent, was having too little innovations to the platform and collecting genres, as well as the series' formula.
-Avery Score of GameSpot wrote the template only shined in the series' time on the PlayStation 1, a console that had far fewer 3D platformers than the Nintendo 64, and that only "modest improvements," such as the addition of ledge-gripping, were made in A Hero's Tail.
-Brent Soboleski of TeamXbox was similarly concerned over the series not evolving enough to compete with other products that took far more advantage of console hardware.
 The gameplay was criticized as lacking thrills, containing an over-emphasis on collecting with few additional aspects spicing it up, such as Spyro's new moves and the multiple-character mechanic.
-X-Plays Jason D'Aprile reported that players would spend a majority of the gameplay backtracking for missed gems and suffering through "frustrating platform jumping."
-Official U.S. PlayStation Magazines Dana Jongewaard also found the platforming tedious and disliked the "brainless" enemy showdowns, joking it was easier to die in mud puddles.
-Avery Score suggested even children would get bored with it.

 Soboleski was in the minority about the variations, feeling there was a right mix of previously established and new elements for the Spyro series to remain fresh.
-Hyper journalist Joey Tekken found that Spyro: A Hero's Tail had the "effortless charm" similar franchises such as Crash Bandicoot had lost, calling its characters and dialogue "quite funny" and noting its variety of move sets, mini-games and playable characters, and good flow in the level design.
+Hyper journalist Joey Tekken found that Spyro: A Hero's Tail had the "effortless charm" similar franchises such as Crash Bandicoot had lost, calling its characters and dialogue "quite funny" and noting its variety of move sets, minigames and playable characters, and good flow in the level design.
 Sobeleski felt the game still had the prior games' "sharp wit and plenty of personality," and was just as fun to play.
 Juan Castro of IGN was positive towards the contribution of playable characters, attacks and challenges to the series, attributing the game's 15-hour replay value to them.
 He appreciated the game's incorporation of Spyro's new moves that were otherwise unoriginal, reasoning that it "feels less of a derivative game mechanic in this case."